‘Der Erste Mann vom Hochofen’ (‘First Man of the Blast Furnace’)

 Left: Fritz Koelle, postcard*, ‘Der Bergmann von der Sahr’ (‘Miner from the Sahr’), 1927.
 Statue placed in front of the Nationalgalerie in Berlin, 175 cm high.
 A cast was also displayed at the GDK 1940, room 12.
 Bought by Gauleiter of Bavaria, Adolf Wagner, for 15.000 RM.
 Earlier a cast was displayed at the ‘Ausstellung Münchner Kunst in der Neuen Pinakothek’, 1935; depicted in ‘Das Bild’, 1935.

 Right: Fritz Koelle, art print*, ‘Hochofenarbeiter’ (‘Blast-furnace Worker’), 1935, also named ‘Der Erste Mann vom Hochofen’.
 Size: 2 meters high.
 GDK 1941, room 40.

 Left: Fritz Koelle, ‘Der Walzmeister’ (‘The Rollerman’), located in St. Ingberg (near Saarbrücken).
-Displayed at the GDK 1940, room 2, with the name ‘Der erste Mann vom Blockwalzwerk’ (‘First Man of the Blooming Mill’).
+Given by the company ‘Moeller & Neumann’ to the city.
+Revealed on 13 October 1956.
+Cast by Priessmann Bauer & Co in Munich.
+The original plaster model was displayed at the GDK 1940, room 2, with the name ‘Der erste Mann vom Blockwalzwerk’ (‘First Man of the Blooming Mill’).

 Right: ‘Der Walzmeister’, depicted in the ‘Salzburger Volksblatt’, 15 August 1940.